 China Travel Inspiration & GuidesUseful Advice for a Wonderful China Tour

-China is a fantastic holiday destination because of its rich history, diverse custom, and stunning landscape, from the Great Wall in Beijing to the Terracotta Warriors in Xi'an to the skyscrapers of Shanghai and beyond.
+China is a fantastic holiday destination because of its rich history, diverse customs, and stunning landscape, from the Great Wall in Beijing to the Terracotta Warriors in Xi'an to the skyscrapers of Shanghai and beyond.

 Need some inspiration for your China tour or don't have ideas about where to start planning or what to do there?
 Here we sort out helpful travel tips, city guides from our seasoned travel specialists, and some interesting facts about China to give you an easy and convenient way to start.
 Things like what is not supposed to skip in the country, how to make the most out of your stay in each city, and what is behind a kaleidoscope of Chinese festival foods ...
 All are with an answer here.